What's new in Microsoft Defender for Cloud?

 Agentless scanning for Azure and AWS machines (Preview)

 Until now, Defender for Cloud based its posture assessments for VMs on agent-based solutions.
 To help customers maximize coverage and reduce onboarding and management friction, we're releasing agentless scanning for VMs to preview.

-With agentless scanning for VMs, you get wide visibility on installed software and software CVEs, without the challenges of agent installation and maintenance, network connectivity requirements, and performance impact on your workloads.
+With agentless scanning for VMs, you get wide visibility on installed software and software CVEs.
+You get the visibility without the challenges of agent installation and maintenance, network connectivity requirements, and performance affect on your workloads.
 The analysis is powered by Microsoft Defender vulnerability management.

 Agentless vulnerability scanning is available in both Defender Cloud Security Posture Management (CSPM) and in Defender for Servers P2, with native support for AWS and Azure VMs.

 Defender for DevOps (Preview)